zub165/BuildSmart-Pro/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Material prices sourced from local market data
-- Contractor information provided by verified sources
-- Cost calculation formulas based on industry standards